200iq-games/nanoshooter/readme.md

 ## Development tips

   - Art asset paths and filenames must be all lowercase, at least for now, as it seems to be some weird bug or limitation with the Babylon loaders.

-  - `npm run watch` — start a compile-on-save process, which will rebuild TypeScript files on the fly as you save changes.
-Pro tip: Run this and the server at the same time.

   - [Travis CI will build each commit](https://travis-ci.org/AkkadianGames/Nanoshooter), and email me when you break the build :P